bitcoinbrisbane/flash-loan-scam/README.md

 The YouTuber only has a few followings and only 3 videos at time of writing on "Flash Loans"

 ## Concern 4: Fake comments
 There are profiles such as "Marcus Canton" with no profile image commenting "Amazing I did it twice and earned over 5BNB.
 Great JOB!!".
-Clicking "his" profile shows they only registered
+Clicking "his" profile shows they only registered a few days ago at time of writing.